1. A fast combination of punches.

 2. A powerful combination of two people or things.

-Example: When I’m making a gumbo, I never forget to add salt and pepper.
-These are the old one-two seasonings that make food taste even better!
+Example: When I’m making gumbo in the kitchen, I never forget to add salt and pepper.
+These are the old one-two seasonings I put in almost every dish I make!

 The Origin Of ‘The Old One-Two’

-It’s believed that this phrase originates from boxing, where there is a whole lot of punching that happens, and the ‘old one two’ is a quick combination of punches in boxing.
+This phrase is believed to originate from boxing.
+Why?
+Well, there is a whole lot of punching that goes on in this sport, and the ‘old one-two’ can refer to a quick combination of punches that a boxer performs.

-The earliest that I could find of this phrase in writing is during the early 1900s.
-For example, in the Oakland Tribune newspaper, printed June 1919, the expression is used in relation to boxing:
+As for the age of this phrase, the earliest I could find it in print is the early 1900s.
+For example, in the Oakland Tribune newspaper, June 1919, the expression is used in relation to boxing:

 “The fans will see a big difference in Frankie.
 He is far stronger than he was before going to France, and he is hitting much harder.
 He has the old one-two punch down to perfection and he stings every time he lands.”